1. We have audited the accompanying standalone financial statements of

 (c) In our opinion, the Company has maintained proper records of

 inventory.
-The discrepancies between the physical stocks and the book
+The discrepancies noticed on verification between the

-stocks were not material and have been properly dealt with in the books
+properly dealt with in the books of account.

 (iv) In our opinion and according to the information and explanations